 Artificial Intelligence Use Cases

-Applications of AI can be seen in everyday scenarios like financial services fraud detection, retail purchase predictions, and online customer support interactions.
-Here are some examples:
+Applications of AI can be seen in everyday scenarios such as financial services fraud detection, retail purchase predictions, and online customer support interactions.
+Here are just a few examples:

 - Virtual customer assistance (VCA).
 Call centers use VCA to predict and respond to customer inquiries outside of human interaction.
 Voice recognition, coupled with simulated human dialog, is the first point of interaction in a customer service inquiry.
 Higher-level inquiries are redirected to a human.